-- 70% isopropyl alcohol solution - 10% sodium hypochlorite water solution - 1.
-Moisten a clean cloth with disinfectant and wipe the surfaces. - 2.
+- 70% isopropyl alcohol solution - 10% sodium hypochlorite water solution - Moisten a clean cloth with disinfectant and wipe the surfaces. - 2.
 Dry the surface with a clean, dry cloth.

 Do not disinfect the heart reference sensor or pressure controller by autoclave or gas sterilization.

-Do not immerse any cable connectors in fluid.
+Do not immerse the pressure controller, heart reference sensor, or any cable connectors in fluid.
 Clean and store the heart reference sensor after each use.